rubymonsters/ruby-for-beginners/source/05-roadmap.md

 bit of a context for the terms *object*, *class*, and *method* which will be used quite frequently from then on.

-### 2. Built-In Classes: Numbers and Strings (text)
+### 2. Built-In Data Types

 Ruby comes with lots of batteries included.
 Things that are built-in, and ready for you to be used when you open an empty Ruby file, or IRB.

-We'll look the two most basic, and most widely used ones: Numbers, and Strings (text).
+We'll look the two most basic, and most widely used ones:

+Numbers, and Strings (text).
 These will be good enough for us to introduce other concepts without spending too much time on talking about all the other things that Ruby has built-in (we'll look at the most important ones later).

-We'll also quickly mention 3 other things that are widely used in Ruby:
-`true`, `false`, and `nil, so you've already heard of them when we come across them later.
+We'll quickly mention 3 primitive things that are widely used in Ruby: `true`, `false`, and `nil, so you've already heard of them when we come across them later.

+Then we discuss Arrays and Hashes, which are data structures.
+I.e. these are things that you can use to store other things.
+They're pretty powerful, and widely used.

+Symbols are quite an odd beast, and you normally wouldn't even need to know them in order to write your own, working code.
+However, they're very widely used and many (many!) examples out there use them.
+So we introduce them briefly, too.

 ### 3. Variables